Kiern Jewiss: 2019

-With his championship exploits, he moved up to the Formula 3 level BRDC British Formula 3 Championship for the 2019 season, where he reunited with his Ginetta team Douglas Motorsport.
+With his championship exploits, Jewiss moved up to the Formula 3 level BRDC British Formula 3 Championship for the 2019 season, where he reunited with his Ginetta team Douglas Motorsport.
 His teammates for the season were Ulysse de Pauw and future IndyCar Series driver Benjamin Pedersen.

-The first half of his championship had consistent points finishes, but he only managed to get two third places – at Snetterton Circuit and Donington Park – while the final half of the season was more successful, getting back-to-back podiums at the third race of Circuit de Spa-Francorchamps and the first race of Brands Hatch.
+The first half of Jewiss' championship had consistent points finishes, but he only managed to get two third places – at Snetterton Circuit and Donington Park – while the final half of the season was more successful, getting back-to-back podiums at the third race of Circuit de Spa-Francorchamps and the first race of Brands Hatch.
 Not long after, his first Formula 3 win at the third rounds of Brands Hatch, where he got another back-to-back podium and first pole position at the first race at Silverstone Circuit, where he came second.

-He also got another second place and pole position at the third race of the Silverstone round.
+Jewiss also got another second place and pole position at the third race of the Silverstone round.
 The final round of the series at Donington Park also followed a similar pattern, where he came second in the first and third races.
 Jewiss finished the championship 4th in the standings with one win, two pole positions, two fastest laps, nine podiums and 438 points.